microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPartnerInformation.md

 ```

 ## Description
-the Get-EntraBetaPartnerInformation cmdlet is used to retrieve partner-specific information.
+The Get-EntraBetaPartnerInformation cmdlet is used to retrieve partner-specific information.
 This cmdlet should only be used for partner tenants.

 ## Examples